Need to add another IP address to your Linux CentOS 7 VPS or dedicated server? With Network Manager ‘nmtui

 Temporary IP Addresses

 This method is simple, but it’s only ideal in certain situations.
-If you want to add a second IP or alias for long-term use, go with option one or two.
+If you want to add a second IP or alias for long-term use, go with manual configuration or the nmtui.